 I speak from experience.
 Now a clinical hypnotherapist, I first experienced hypnotherapy as a client, after more than a decade of insomnia.
 From the very first session, I experienced a full night's sleep.
 As someone who has overcome emotional eating, food addiction, and insomnia with the help of hypnotherapy, I know that it does not matter how long you have had an issue, there is ALWAYS the possibility of positive change.

-Now trained as a clinical hypnotherapist, I have gone on to successfully work with clients with a range of limiting beliefs and unhelpful habits (which I believe most of us have).
+Now trained as a clinical hypnotherapist, I have gone on to work with clients to overcome a range of limiting beliefs and unhelpful habits.

 Support to Help You Release Limiting Beliefs

-If you'd like help releasing limiting beliefs and unhelpful habits, feel free to browse my Healing collection of MP3s and my playlist on YouTube of hypnosis sessions and guided meditations to help you retrain your brain to Release Limiting Beliefs.
+If you'd like help releasing limiting beliefs and unhelpful habits, you can browse my Healing collection of MP3s and my playlist on YouTube of hypnosis sessions and guided meditations to help you retrain your brain to Release Limiting Beliefs.
 You can also explore 150+ hypnotherapy sessions, guided meditations, and affirmations at no cost to you on the Unlock Your Life YouTube Channel to help YOU retrain your brain, and unlock your life!